FAQs

 There are a total of 46 piles that form the foundations of the new bridge.
 Because of the variable ground conditions, the depth of the piles range between 30 and 90 metres below the river.

-Will the existing Bridgewater Bridge be removed?
+Will the old Bridgewater Bridge be removed?

 The causeway won’t be removed.